 Where You Are Home

-The Village has a community clubhouse with an exercise room, meeting spaces, and activities.
-Our community has walking paths and green spaces, three playgrounds for the kids, and a fenced dog park.
+The Village has a popular community clubhouse with an weight room and cardio exercise room, basketball courts, meeting spaces.
+Our community has walking paths and green spaces, three playgrounds for the kids, and a fenced dog park with dog facilities.

 Brookwillow Village is a large and complex community.
 Some interesting facts about Brookwillow Village for homeowners to consider.

-Brookwillow Village is self-managed by the Homeowners Association Board of Directors.
+Brookwillow Village is self-managed by a dedicated Homeowners Association Board of Directors.

-The Board currently consists of two officers: President and Secretary, and two directors.
+The Board consists of two officers: President and Secretary, and four directors.

 • 199 homes comprising: